viktorgusev1984/review-kit/README.md

 After this prompt is entered, you should see Claude Code kick off the planning and spec drafting process.
 Claude Code will also trigger some of the built-in scripts to set up the repository.

-Once this step is completed, you should have a new branch created (e.g., `001-create-taskify`), as well as a new specification in the `specs/001-create-taskify` directory.
+Once this step is completed, you'll receive the proposed branch name (e.g., `001-create-taskify`) and a new specification in the `specs/001-create-taskify` directory.
+Create and checkout the branch manually when you're ready—automatic branch creation is disabled.
+The branch name and its comparison targets are recorded in `.specify/branch-comparisons.json`.

 The produced specification should contain a set of user stories and functional requirements, as defined in the template.